-The Patrick J. McGovern Tech for Humanity Prize Selection Committee is a distinguished group of global experts and leaders across industries and sectors, representing technology, business and economics, academia and education, media and the arts, philanthropy and social impact.
-The selection committee will nominate and select the Patrick J. McGovern Tech for Humanity Luminary.
-The committee will also review applications for and select the Patrick J. McGovern Tech for Humanity Changemakers.
+The selection committee will nominate and select the Patrick J. McGovern Tech for Humanity Luminary and will also review applications for and select the Patrick J. McGovern Tech for Humanity Changemakers.
+They are a distinguished group of global experts and leaders across industries and sectors, representing technology, business and economics, academia and education, media and the arts, philanthropy and social impact.

 Learn more about the selection committee.